 Navigating through a series of trapdoors, damp corridors, and spiralling tunnels underground are just a few things to expect when you visit this mysterious landmark in southwest Colombia.

-For a small entry fee, visitors can explore the tombs alone or with a guide, peruse the two on-site museums, and learn more about the native Paez Indians.
+For a small entry fee, visitors can explore the tombs alone or with a guide, peruse the two on-site museums, and learn more about the native Paez population.

 4.)
 Tour a Coffee Plantation

-With all the hype about Colombian coffee, no traveller should miss taking a tour of a coffee plantation and enjoying a fresh cup of java; even if you’re not really into coffee (it would be like going to Champagne in France and not trying at least a sip of that sparking stuff).
+With all the hype about Colombian coffee, no traveller should miss taking a tour of a coffee plantation and enjoying a cup of black gold; even if you’re not really into coffee (it would be like going to Champagne in France and not trying at least a sip of that sparking stuff).

 5.)
 Santuario de Las Lajas